ymw0331/vanilla-javascript-20-projects/readme.md

 **Book Keeper** - _DOM, localStorage_<br>
 <em>
-This Book Keeper project is a handy tool to keep track of your reading list.
-It uses DOM manipulation and localStorage to create a simple and intuitive interface for adding and removing books from your list.
-The project teaches important concepts such as event handling, dynamic HTML generation, and working with browser storage.
+A tool to keep track of reading lists using DOM manipulation and localStorage.
 </em>

 🔗 <https://vjs-wayney-book-keeper.netlify.app/>